Prag8855/aab/content/guides/is-marijuana-legal.md

 Rules for cannabis clubs:[^17]

 - You must become a member of a cannabis club to get cannabis.
+- Clubs are non-profit organisations, and need permission to operate.
-- Clubs can have up to 500 members.
+- Clubs can have up to 500 members.[^24]
-- Clubs can give members 25 grams of cannabis per day, or 50 grams per month.
+- Clubs can give members 25 grams of cannabis per day, or 50 grams per month.[^20]
-- Clubs can give members under 22 years old 30 grams of cannabis per month.
+- Clubs can give members under 22 years old 30 grams of cannabis per month.[^21]
+- You can't share the weed from cannabis clubs with other people.[^22]
+- Clubs can only sell cannabis flowers, not cannabis products.[^19]
+- Clubs can't ship or deliver cannabis.[^23]
-- Clubs can't advertise.
+- Clubs can't advertise or sponsor.[^11]

 To join a club, you must...[^18]